wfnuser/paper-reading/Deep Learning/Unpaired Image Captioning/Unpaired Image Captioning by Language Pivoting.md

 By minimizing the NMT model's output and autoencoder input embedding l2 distance;

 # Experiment
+AIC-MT MSCOCO AIC-ICC
+You need to extract english caption from MSCOCO to train the auto encoder.

 # Confused and Knowledge blind spot
 * Exposure bias and loss-evaluation mismatch